BergQuester/v8tr.github.io/_posts/2019-01-29-swift-code-style.md

 - What are code conventions?
 - How their adoption can result in huge benefits for your project?
 - What is SwiftLint?
-- And which Swift code styles to use?
+- And which Swift code styles to pick?

 ### Defining Swift Code Convention